Mohnish-Sonkusale/NextWord_Prediction_Using_LSTM/README.md

 # Overview
-Predicting word from the previous text written using LSTM in tensorflow
+Predicting word from the previous text written using LSTM in tensorflow.

 Multi-layer Recurrent Neural Networks (LSTM, RNN) for character-level language models in Python using Tensorflow.